Virtual-Inertial-SLAM/Virtual-Inertial-SLAM-Resources/README.md

 3) VI-SLAM trajectory evaluation extension: a Python script that extends an existing trajectory evaluation tool, rpg_trajectory_evaluation (https://github.com/uzh-rpg/rpg_trajectory_evaluation), to provide error data at the sub-trajectory level.

-4) Sequence characterization: a Python script to characterize the visual and inertial input data in a SLAM sequence, and analyze correlations with pose error.
+4) Sequence characterization: a Python script to analyze the visual and inertial input data in a SLAM sequence, and correlations with pose error.